5 of the most bet-on sporting events

 The second biggest horse race, especially in gambling terms, is undoubtedly The Grand National, a national hunt racing event held annually in Liverpool, England, since 1839.
 Unlike a track race like the Kentucky Derby, a national hunt race includes fences and ditches over the course of the race.

-During the 2021 event, people wagered a jaw-dropping 100 million pounds ($137.4 million USD), while also setting records for online wagering as many UK betting shops were closed due to COVID-19.
+During the 2021 event, people wagered a jaw-dropping 100 million pounds ($137.4 million USD), while also setting records for online wagering as many UK bookmakers were closed due to COVID-19.
 The winning horse at the event was notable for several reasons.
 First, Minella Times, an Irish-bred thoroughbred, was an 11-1 underdog.
 But more importantly, the horse ran and jumped under Rachael Blackmore, the first female jockey to triumph at the race in its entire history.

 Ethan Miller // Getty Images